dagrende/quad_stepper_fail/README.md

 # quad_stepper
-Arduino program to synchronize a stepper motor to a quadrature rotation sensor, multiplied by a fraction m/d &lt; 1
+Arduino program to synchronize a stepper motor to a quadrature rotation sensor, multiplied by a fraction

+I developed this for my gear cutting rig - a milling machine with a hob cutter attached to a quadrature sensor and a 4th axis holding the gear workpiece to be cut.
+The division is perfomed by a variant of the Bresenham algorithm that is normally used for drawing straight lines on bit mapped devices.
+In order to divide by fractional factors, stepper motor steps has to be regularily omitted.
+This would be impossible with full stepping, but works with a certain degree of microstepping.

 ## Developed with
 - Arduino development environment 1.6.7 om Mac OS X